hikuley/absence-calculator/README.md

   - Total days absent in the qualifying period
   - Worst 12-month period with the highest number of absence days
   - Detailed breakdown of all rolling 12-month periods
-- CSV file storage for persistence of absence periods
+- PostgreSQL database storage for persistence of absence periods
 - Modal view for displaying all 12-month periods
 - Visual chart displaying absence days over a 5-year period
 - Multiple deployment options: